Violet Carpenter Bee Facts

 Violet Carpenter Bee Distribution, Habitat, and Ecology

-The remarkably stunning member of the Order of Hymenoptera known as the Violet Carpenter Bee impresses researchers in yet another way.
-That occurs given the fact that the wondrous arthropod evolved as native to a comparatively broad range.
+The remarkably stunning member of the Order of Hymenoptera known as the Violet Carpenter Bee impresses researchers in yet another surprising way.
+That occurs given the fact that the wondrous Arthropod evolved as indigenous to a comparatively broad range of the surface of the earth.

-In point of fact, this territory covers parts of two separate continents.
+In point of fact, this native zone of habitation covers parts of two entirely separate continents.
 This represents one more statistic about the creature that distinguishes it.
-To be more precise, the beautiful invertebrate inhabits portions of both the continents of Asia and Europe.
+To be more precise, the beautiful invertebrate inhabits portions of both the large continents of Asia and Europe.

-Even within that range, however, this marvelous and relatively large variety of bee has very specific preferences for its habitat.
-That holds true because this fascinating insect most commonly appears in regions consisting of wooded areas.
+Within that expansive range, however, this marvelous and relatively large variety of bee continually demonstrates very specific preferences regarding its choice of habitat.
+That holds true because this fascinating insect’s most commonly found residing in regions consisting of wooded areas.

 Most commonly this habitat choice consists of forests.
-But, it can even include such surprising places as parks.
+But, it occasionally even includes such surprising places as public parks.
 Individuals further inhabit a great range of altitudes.
-Quite amazingly, individuals have been seen at elevations of as much as 5,249 ft ( 1,600 m).
+Amazingly, a few scattered individuals have been seen at elevations equaling as much as 5,249 ft ( 1,600 m).

-Its lifestyle remains consistent with the greatest percentage of its relatives.
+Its lifestyle does remain consistent with the greatest percentage of its known relatives, though.
 Just like other types of carpenter bee, the Violet Carpenter Bee lives a primarily solitary life.
-In fact, members of this intriguing species only come together to mate.
+In fact, members of this intriguing species typically only come together for the purpose of mating.

-Also, individuals of both genders bore tunnels into soft wood with their powerful mandibles.
-After mating, the female lays her eggs in chambers she constructs.
-Finally, both genders feed on pollen and nectar taken from various flora.
+Individuals of both genders bore tunnels into soft wood with their powerful mandibles, thus earning the common name.
+After completing mating, the female lays her eggs in chambers she constructs.
+For its dietary needs, both genders feed on pollen and nectar taken from various local flora.

 Species Sharing Its Range